Starlink for RV & Boat Internet

 Starlink is currently offered in over two dozen countries (including the United States, Canada, and Mexico).
 International travel roaming is now officially supported at two different tiers of service.
 Starlink Mobile Regional allows you to roam outside your home country, but only in the same continent as the registered service address.
 Starlink Mobile Global allows you to roam to any country on any continent.
 On both services, you are also limited to 2 month duration of roaming in the same country for tax reasons or you may be asked your service there to that country.

 If you don't spend more than 2 billing periods in any given country, then there are no issues.

 Being able to move your service address to another country though currently conflicts with other information that says you can't move your service address across international borders.

 The official word from SpaceX is that:

-SpaceX eventually plans to allow Starlink to provide connectivity to boaters crossing open oceans, which will be absolutely revolutionary compared to the expensive and slow legacy satellite options that cruisers have had to rely on in the past.
+SpaceX is now allowing connectivity to boaters crossing open oceans with the Starlink Mobile Priority plans, which is revolutionary compared to the expensive and slow legacy satellite options that cruisers have had to rely on in the past.

 Starlink RV Challenges & Limitations

 Though SpaceX has accomplished some undeniably amazing things, Starlink is still in its extremely early days with many challenges to overcome particularly for RV and boat use.

 Here are a few that anyone considering investing in Starlink for RV use should be aware of.